Sheep-y/PhoenixPt-Mods/README.md

 * [**Tech Progression**](https://www.nexusmods.com/phoenixpoint/mods/33) - Unlock more things as you research.
 * [**Variable Rage Burst**](https://www.nexusmods.com/phoenixpoint/mods/33) - Dynamic Rage Burst shots depending on weapon AP.

-Old mods that will not be updated for new Phoenix Point:
+Legacy mods that will not be updated for new Phoenix Point:

+* [**Deaf the Dead**](https://www.nexusmods.com/phoenixpoint/mods/45/) - Prevent dead units from hearing enemy movements.
 * [**ODI Factors**](https://www.nexusmods.com/phoenixpoint/mods/33) - Adjust ODI scores and multipliers through PPDefModifier.

 Unpublished mods.
 Not guaranteed to work at all.